ballerina-platform/module-ballerinax-salesforce/README.md

 ```

 ## Event Listener
-The Listener which can be used to capture events on PushTopics defined in a Salesforce instance is configured as below.
+The Listener which can be used to capture events defined in a Salesforce instance is configured as below.

 ```ballerina
 sfdc:ListenerConfiguration listenerConfig = {